alphagov/govuk-guix/doc/local-data.md

 list data for the Publishing API that is dated before 01/01/2017.

 To load data, use the `load` command.
-It takes the same arguments as the `list` command, e.g. `govuk data list publishing-api --before=01/01/2017` will load the latest available data for the Publishing API, that is dated before 01/01/2017.
+It takes the same arguments as the `list` command, e.g. `govuk data load publishing-api --before=01/01/2017` will load the latest available data for the Publishing API, that is dated before 01/01/2017.